Kenai River: Fish

 The Kenai River is the most popular sport fishing destination in Alaska, particularly for king salmon (Chinook salmon).
 Each year there are two runs each of king salmon, coho salmon, sockeye salmon, plus a run of pink salmon every other year.
 The world record king salmon, which weighed about 44 kg (97 lb), was caught in the Kenai River in 1985.
-The Kenai is also the home of trophy size rainbow trout and Dolly Varden.
-Stretching to sizes over 76.2 cm (30 inches).
-Occasionally there will be reports of catching of "Steelhead"(Sea-run Trout).
-Including these, around 35 other fish species are said to live in the Kenai River.
+The Kenai is also the home of trophy size rainbow trout and Dolly Varden, with some reaching lengths of over 76.2 cm (30 inches).
+Occasionally anglers report catching "Steelhead" (Sea-run Rainbow Trout) in the Kenai River.
+In total, the Kenai River provides habitat to 40 different fish species.

 The king salmon fishery is not as prolific as in other Alaskan rivers, but the Kenai is known for its large fish.
 A typical king in the second run, beginning in mid-July, weighs 40–85 pounds (18–23 kg), with considerably larger specimens not uncommon.
 The "Lower Kenai" is well known for its run and sizes of its king salmon.
 In recent years, the king salmon fishery has been closed or heavily restricted due to low returns of fish.

 The coho salmon runs occur in early August and early October.
 The September run is favored by local anglers due to the larger size of the silver salmon.

 The sockeye salmon runs are in late-June (bluebacks) and early-August.
 Sockeyes are considered the premier salmon for eating, canning, and smoking.

 The pink salmon run occurs in even numbered years only.
 These fish are considered pests by many anglers because they interfere with catching other species and because, by the time they reach inland freshwater, their meat may be soft and oily compared to other species.
 On a heavy day, even a casual fisher might catch several dozen of the species.